xuxiao321/CS601_TermProject_Xiao/README.md

 The last page is the contact page.
 I created a form in HTML with inputs for name, email, phone, and a textarea for the message.
 These inputs are designed to capture user information.
 I also used validation attributes like required and pattern to make sure the inputs are correct before submission.
 In order to send the email, i built a function through smtp.js library.
 This function is triggered by submission.

-js, vue, template strings in hometown.html, hometown.js dom, js, validation, in contact.html, conact.js
+# js, vue, template strings in hometown.html, hometown.js
+# dom, js, validation, in contact.html, conact.js
-gengeral js functions(fade-out effect, real-time clock) in script.js Responsive Design(Media queries are employed for different screen sizes), animation. fade-out effect in mystyle.css hyperlink in index.html, interest.html list, table in profile.htmla
+# gengeral js functions(fade-out effect, real-time clock) in script.js
+# Responsive Design(Media queries are employed for different screen sizes), animation. fade-out effect in mystyle.css
+# hyperlink in index.html, interest.html
+# list, table in profile.html